xitrum-framework/xitrum/README.rst

   You can use powerful tools like `Poedit <http://www.poedit.net/screenshots.php>`_ for translating and merging translations. gettext is unlike most other solutions, both singular and plural forms are supported.
-* Extensive caching for faster responding.
-  At the web server layer, small files are cached in memory, big files are sent using NIO's zero copy. `All Google's best practices <http://code.google.com/speed/page-speed/docs/rules_intro.html>`_ like conditional GET are applied.
-  At the web framework layer you have can declare page, action, and object cache in the Rails style.

 `Hazelcast <http://www.hazelcast.com/>`_ also gives: